Car insurance

 Here’s some of the criteria insurers use to qualify a classic car:

-• The age of the car: Some insurers identify cars over 15 years old as classic, while others need them to be at least 25 years old.
+• The age of the car: Some insurers consider cars over 15 years old classics, while others require them to be at least 25 years old.

 • The condition of the car: The vehicle should be in very good condition for its age.
 Modifications are acceptable to maintain the integrity of the vehicle.